ChaosDynamix/Arcadia/guide/installation-image/verification.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to verify the Arch Linux ISO image with the files needed to verify it's integrity and authenticity.
-This step is very important!
+This page describes how to verify the integrity and the authenticity of the downloaded Arch Linux ISO image.
 {: .fs-5 .fw-300}

 ## Table of contents